asad14053/AdCare-VLM/README.md

 * **[2023.11.21]**  🤝 Check out the [replicate demo](https://replicate.com/nateraw/video-llava), created by [@nateraw](https://github.com/nateraw), who has generously supported our research!
 * **[2023.11.20]**  🤗 [Hugging Face demo](https://huggingface.co/spaces/LanguageBind/Video-LLaVA) and **all codes & datasets** are available now!
 Welcome to **watch** 👀 this repository for the latest updates.

+-->

-## 😮 Highlights
+## 😮 [AdCare-VLM] Architecture

-Video-LLaVA exhibits remarkable interactive capabilities between images and videos, despite the absence of image-video pairs in the dataset.
+[AdCare-VLM] exhibits remarkable interactive capabilities between images and videos, despite the absence of image-video pairs in the dataset.

 ### 💡 Simple baseline, learning united visual representation by alignment before projection
 - With **the binding of unified visual representations to the language feature space**, we enable an LLM to perform visual reasoning capabilities on both images and videos simultaneously.